ministryofjustice/template-documentation-site/README.md

 ## Editing

-The documentation is changed by editing `*.html.md.erb` files, found in the [source](source) folder.
+The documentation is created by editing `*.html.md.erb` files, found in the [source](source) folder.

 The syntax is Markdown.

 For guidance see the Tech Docs Template [Write your content](https://tdt-documentation.london.cloudapps.digital/write_docs/content/).

 The Markdown syntax may use [kramdown](https://kramdown.gettalong.org/syntax.html).

-While editing the files locally, you can start a Docker image that will use Middleman to act as a server hosting the webpages.
+While editing the files locally, you can start a Docker container that will use Middleman to act as a server hosting the webpages.
 See [preview docs](#preview-docs).

 Every change should be reviewed in a pull request, no matter how minor.
-PR review should be enabled within the main branch protection settings.
+PR request reviewer/s should be enabled within the main branch protection settings.

 Merging the changes to the `main` branch automatically publishes the changes via GH Action.
 See [publishing](#publishing).